espressif/esp-hosted/docs/Linux_based_host/Design.md

 - Following components of ESP-IDF repository are used in this project:
 	- Wi-Fi driver
 	- HCI controller driver
-	- SDIO Slave driver
+	- SDIO peripheral driver
-	- SPI Slave driver
+	- SPI peripheral driver

 # Protocol Definition
 This section explains the communication protocol between a host and ESP module.
 As mentioned earlier, the basic transport layer is implemented over SDIO and SPI.
 BT/BLE is also supported over UART which follows standard UART protocol.
 Below section explains SDIO and SPI transport protocol.

 ### SDIO transport layer
-ESP32 module advertises 2 SDIO functions.
+**This section is only applicable for ESP32.
+ESP32-S2 does not support SDIO interface** ESP peripheral advertises 2 SDIO functions.
 ESP-Hosted solution is implemented on function 1.
 Though function 2 is advertised, it is not in use.

 Following are few important SDIO registers provided by ESP Module:
-* 0x3FF5508C: Interrupt vector used by host to interrupt slave
+* 0x3FF5508C: Interrupt vector used by host to interrupt ESP peripheral
 ```
-bit 0: Open data path on slave device
+bit 0: Open data path on ESP peripheral device
-bit 1: Close data path on slave device
+bit 1: Close data path on ESP peripheral device
-bit 2: Reset SDIO queues on slave device
+bit 2: Reset SDIO queues on ESP peripheral device
 ```
-* 0x3FF55058: Interrupt status register used by slave to interrupt host
+* 0x3FF55058: Interrupt status register used by ESP peripheral to interrupt host
-* 0x3FF55060: Accumulated value of data length sent by slave
+* 0x3FF55060: Accumulated value of data length sent by ESP peripheral
-* 0x3FF55044: Accumulated number of buffers for receiving packets at slave
+* 0x3FF55044: Accumulated number of buffers for receiving packets at ESP peripheral
 * 0x3FF5506C: Device capabilities.
-Indicates features supported by ESP32 device.
+Indicates features supported by ESP32 peripheral
 ```
 bit 0: WLAN support
 bit 1: BT supported over UART